otaviobertucini/gition/README.md

                   commit_message: Commit new content from Notion
 ```

+### Conclusion

+After completing these steps, your setup will be ready, and the contents of your Notion pages will be exported to GitHub whenever the Action is triggered.

 ## Notes

+- Currently, only text, images, and links have been tested.
+Other Notion components may not be exported correctly or could potentially cause the workflow to fail.
-- "Mention" links in Notion cannot be read by the Notion API and will be ignored.
-Instead, use the "Add Link" feature (Ctrl + K), which will ensure links are read and labeled according to their titles.
+- "Mention" links in Notion are not accessible via the Notion API and will be ignored.
+To ensure links are properly exported, use the "Add Link" feature (Ctrl + K) instead.
+This will label the links according to their titles.